 At this time, Medicare does not cover the cost of virtual colonoscopy (CT colonography).

-If you have questions about your costs, including deductibles or co-pays, it’s best to speak with your insurance company.
+If you have questions about your costs, including deductibles or co-pays, it’s best to speak with your insurer.

-If you’re getting a screening colonoscopy, be sure to find out how much you might have to pay for it.
+If you’re getting a screening colonoscopy (or sigmoidoscopy), be sure to find out how much you might have to pay for it.
+Also ask how much you will have to pay if a polyp is removed or a biopsy is done.
 This can help you avoid surprise costs.
-Patients may still have to pay for the bowel prep kit, anesthesia or sedation, pathology costs, and facility fee.
-Patients may get one or more bills for different parts of the procedure from different practices and hospital providers.
+You may still have to pay for the bowel prep kit, anesthesia or sedation, pathology costs, and facility fee.
+You may get one or more bills for different parts of the procedure from different practices and hospital providers.